jameswsm/configure-ad/README.md

 ![image](https://github.com/jameswsm/configure-ad/assets/170709350/edd0cb1c-6a92-4418-887d-bb6d440a522f)
 <p>
-Step 1: If we login to Client1 and ping DC1, it will fail.
-We need to login to our Domain Controller(DC1) and enable ICMPv4 on the local windows Firewall.
+Step 1: If we log in to Client1 and ping DC1, it will fail.
+We need to log in to our Domain Controller(DC1) and enable ICMPv4 on the local windows Firewall.
 Copy IP address from DC1 (ex:74.235.208.187) -> Use this to RDC into DC1 -> Enter credentials (ex:labuser/password)
 </p>

 ![image](https://github.com/jameswsm/configure-ad/assets/170709350/614bcade-c164-4423-81a0-5c86f18ba0d8)